PhischDotOrg/stm32-common/README.md

 # stm32f4-common
 This repository contains code for STM32F4-based boards that I'm using in some of my projects.

+It is intended to be used as a git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) by a top-level project.

+See [https://github.com/PhischDotOrg/stm32f4-minimal](https://github.com/PhischDotOrg/stm32f4-minimal) for an example.

 # How to check out
 This project makes use of git's [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) feature.
 This repository is therefore more of a front-end for other code parts.
 In order to obtain all the needed code, please check out with the `--recursive` flag.